OpenG2P/openg2p-registry-ui-test-automation/README.md

-# OpenG2P Social Registry UI Test Automation
+# OpenG2P Registry UI Test Automation

-This involves all the basic sanity test case scenarios of social registry flow.
+This involves all the basic sanity test case scenarios of registry flow.